Witchboard 2: The Devil's Doorway: Plot

 Mitch is subsequently injured in a car accident in which his vehicle is hijacked by the entity.
-Meanwhile, Russel informs Paige that the ouija board was used by witches throughout history to contact demons, and that this is likely what she is communicating with.
+Meanwhile, Russel informs Paige that the Ouija board was used by witches throughout history to contact demons, and that this is likely what she is communicating with.
 Paige is insistent, however, that the entity is Susan.
-Russel points out the symptoms of "progressive entrapment," through which demons take control of victims via the ouija; Paige exhibits several, including notable shifts in her behavior and temperament.
+Russel points out the symptoms of "progressive entrapment", through which demons take control of victims via the Ouija; Paige exhibits several, including notable shifts in her behavior and temperament.
 However, Russel too becomes convinced that it is Susan when Paige produces an earring that belonged to her.
 Shortly after, Elaine is killed in a violent accident.

-Paige realizes that the earlier message directing her to "uptown" was in fact intended to be "Upton," the name of Russel's photographer company.
+Paige realizes that the earlier message directing her to "uptown" was in fact intended to be "Upton", the name of Russel's photographer company.
 Realizing that Russel murdered Susan, Paige attempts to flee from Russel, and locks herself in a bedroom.
 Russel tries to break the door down, but is stopped by Mitch, who has been discharged from the hospital, then it is revealed that the killer is Elaine and her accomplice is Jonas.
 Paige then emerges from the room, taking Susan's form.
 She throws Mitch through a window, but he manages to cling to a fire escape.
 Susan kills Russel with an axe just before Mitch manages to re-enter the apartment and find his body.
 He is confronted by Susan, who shapeshifts between herself and Paige.
-Susan attempts to murder Mitch, but he pleads for Paige to fight Susan's spirit, and it is then expelled from Paige's body once she destroys the ouija board.
+Susan attempts to murder Mitch, but he pleads for Paige to fight Susan's spirit, and it is then expelled from Paige's body once she destroys the Ouija board.

 Cast

+Additionally, Kenny Rhodes and Todd Allen (from the first film) make cameos as the garbagemen.